-Shadow Director Program
+Shadow Director program

-In addition to the official Trustee Director and Deputy Director roles, the Trustee has in place a Shadow Director program.
-The Shadow Director program is intended facilitate succession planning by identifying individuals who would be eligible and willing to nominate as a Trustee Director in the future and allowing them to become familiar with the management of the Fund and the operations of the Board and Committees in an observer capacity.
-If you are interested in participating please reach out to one of your Member Representative Directors (see table) or the Fund Secretary (contact details page 2).
+In addition to the official Trustee director and deputy director roles, the Trustee has in place a 'Shadow Director' program.
+The Shadow Director program is intended to facilitate succession planning by identifying individuals who would be eligible and willing to nominate as a Trustee director in the future and allowing them to become familiar with the management of the Fund and the operations of the board and committees in an observer capacity.
+If you are interested in participating please reach out to one of the directors (see table) or the Fund Secretary (contact details page 2).